adcibc2 (keep=trt resp) ;

 Let D = p1-p2 (the difference between the observed proportions of responders)

-The Confidence interval for the difference between two population proportions is: \(D - sqrt((p_1-l_1)^2)-2\phi(p_1-l_1)(u_2-p_2)+(u_2-p_2)^2 )\) to
+The Confidence interval for the difference between two population proportions is: \(D - sqrt((p_1-l_1)^2-2\phi(p_1-l_1)(u_2-p_2)+(u_2-p_2)^2 )\) to

-\(D + sqrt((p_2-l_2)^2)-2\phi(p_2-l_2)(u_1-p_1)+(u_1-p_1)^2 )\)
+\(D + sqrt((p_2-l_2)^2-2\phi(p_2-l_2)(u_1-p_1)+(u_1-p_1)^2 )\)

 Example Code using PROC FREQ

 The default method is Mantel-Haenszel confidence limits.
 SAS can also Score (Miettinen-Nurminen) CIs and Stratified Newcombe CIs (constructed from stratified Wilson Score CIs).
+See here for equations.

-proc freq data*resp/commonriskdiff(cl=MH NEWCOMBE);
+proc freq data*pbo/commonriskdiff(cl=MH);

 Methods for Calculating Confidence Intervals for 2 independent samples proportion